iron-software/IronPdf.Examples/how-to/macos/README.md

-# Enhanced Support for macOS in IronPDF with .NET Core
+# Comprehensive macOS Support with IronPDF for .NET Core

 ***Based on <https://ironpdf.com/how-to/macos/>***

-IronPDF now offers comprehensive compatibility across macOS (*previously referred to as "OS X"*) for .NET Standard Libraries and Core applications, including .NET 8, 7, 6, and 5.
+IronPDF is pleased to announce robust support for macOS (previously known as "OS X") across .NET Standard Libraries, Core applications, and .NET versions 8, 7, 6, and 5.

-Development for .NET Framework projects on macOS is not supported since they rely on Xamarin and do not constitute an official .NET runtime release.
+However, we currently do not support the development of .NET Framework projects on macOS, as these are managed through Xamarin and are not recognized as an official .NET runtime release.

-As of January 2020, IronPDF delivers full support for all macOS versions right out of the box without the need for additional dependencies.
+As of January 2020, IronPDF offers complete out-of-the-box functionality for all macOS versions without the need for additional dependencies.

-No modifications to the codebase are necessary to accommodate Apple users or developers.
-Once an application is developed on macOS, it can be seamlessly deployed on Windows, Linux, or Mac environments, though additional binaries might be required based on the deployment target.
+Developing applications that support macOS requires no additional modifications in the code.
+Once an app is created on a Mac, it can seamlessly be deployed across Windows, Linux, and macOS platforms, although separate binaries may be necessary depending on the deployment target.

-However, macOS does have a limitation regarding multithreaded PDF rendering support, notably in web server scenarios, due to the absence of a message pump in the Chromium Embedded Framework for Mac.
+In macOS, the primary distinction is the current lack of support for multithreaded PDF rendering, primarily used on web servers.
+This limitation stems from the absence of a built-in message pump in the Chromium Embedded Framework for macOS.

-Our commitment to supporting macOS stems from its popularity among .NET developers, including some of our own team members, who prefer using tools like *Visual Studio for Mac* and *JetBrains Rider* for development on this platform.
+Supporting macOS is important to us, as many .NET developers, including our team members, prefer using platforms like *Visual Studio for Mac* and *JetBrains Rider* for their .NET projects on macOS.

-## Specific Configuration & Installation for macOS
+## Specific Installation and Configuration for macOS

-Over the years, Apple has integrated different generations of Intel processors, and since 2020, began equipping Mac computers with their own Apple Silicon processors.
+Over the years, Apple has transitioned through different generations of Intel processors, and starting in 2020, they have begun to shift towards Mac computers with Apple Silicon processors.
-- For Macs with Intel processors, install the [IronPDF for macOS on Intel](https://ironpdf.com/packages/IronPdf.MacOs) NuGet package.
+- For Intel Macs, download the [IronPDF for macOS on Intel](https://ironpdf.com/packages/IronPdf.MacOs) from the NuGet package.
-- For Macs with Apple Silicon processors, install the [IronPDF for macOS on Apple Silicon](https://ironpdf.com/packages/IronPdf.MacOs.ARM) NuGet package.
+- For Macs running on Apple Silicon, use the [IronPDF for macOS on Apple Silicon](https://ironpdf.com/packages/IronPdf.MacOs.ARM) NuGet package.
-- To ensure compatibility with both Intel and Apple Silicon Macs, it's advisable to install both the [IronPDF for macOS on Intel](https://ironpdf.com/packages/IronPdf.MacOs) and [IronPDF for macOS on Apple Silicon](https://ironpdf.com/packages/IronPdf.MacOs.ARM) NuGet packages.
+- To accommodate both processor types, both the [IronPDF for macOS on Intel](https://ironpdf.com/packages/IronPdf.MacOs) and [IronPDF for macOS on Apple Silicon](https://ironpdf.com/packages/IronPdf.MacOs.ARM) NuGet packages should be installed.

-## Hardware Requirements
+## Hardware Recommendations

-The Chromium engine, used by IronPDF to convert HTML to PDF, demands significant computing resources for rendering PDFs with accuracy comparable to Chrome’s print function.
+IronPDF leverages the Chromium engine to convert HTML to PDF, ensuring fidelity that is on par with Chrome’s print functionality.
+The hardware requirements are mainly dictated by the needs of the Chromium engine.

-- Minimum system requirements include 1 Core and 1.75 GB of RAM.
+- Minimum requirement: At least 1 CPU Core and 1.75 GB of RAM
-- For optimal performance, a configuration with at least 2 Cores and 8 GB of RAM is recommended.
+- Recommended setup: 2 CPU Cores and at least 8 GB of RAM